-The government has defined a restricted activity as a procedure or service that requires specific professional competence to be performed safely.
+The government defines a restricted activity as a procedure or service that requires specific professional competence to be performed safely.
 The College is responsible for regulating the safe performance of restricted activities by its members.
-The College establishes the competencies, standards and guidelines for the performance of restricted activities, and determines how competence will be demonstrated and maintained.
-The College authorizes members to perform restricted activities.
+We establish the competencies, standards and guidelines for the performance of restricted activities, and determine how competence will be demonstrated and maintained.
+The College also authorizes members to perform restricted activities.

-- To perform a psychosocial intervention when providing psychonutrition therapy in the treatment of disordered eating.
+- 10(1)(f) “to perform psychosocial intervention if a regulated member is providing psychonutrition therapy in the treatment of disordered eating patterns.”

 - 10(1)(g) “to distribute without payment, for the purposes of nutritional support or medical nutrition therapy, drugs regulated by a schedule to the Pharmaceutical Profession Act and pursuant to a prescription, if required by the Pharmaceutical Profession Act.”

 Registered Dietitians and Registered Nutritionists require special authorization from the College to perform these restricted activities.
 If you want to know if a Registered Dietitian or Registered Nutritionist is authorized to perform any restricted activities, you can ask to see their practice permit, which lists their authorized restricted activities, or you can contact the College office for verification.

 Restricted activities may only be performed by regulated members who have been authorized by the College to perform them.
 Members can contact the College to obtain the required forms.
 To receive authorization, the following must be submitted to the College of Dietitians of Alberta: